dberga/AGIMUD/README.md

-# AGIMUD: AGIMUD: Socially-Aware Agentic Artificial Intelligence for Interactive Multi-Agent Systems
+# AGIMUD: AGENTIC INTELLIGENCE AND MULTI-USER DUNGEONS

 ## Customize your Simulated World